VetrivelKS/react-boilerplate/README.md

 $ yarn start
 ```

-Now you can open [http://localhost:3000](http://localhost:3000) in browser and navigate through.
+Now you can hit [http://localhost:3000](http://localhost:3000) in browser and navigate through.

 ### For development in VS Code